ROCm/rocSOLVER/docs/source/userguide_install.rst

     cd rocSOLVER

 To build from source, some external dependencies such as CMake and Python are required.
-Additionally, if the library clients are to be built (by default they are not), then LAPACK, Boost and GoogleTest will be also required.
+Additionally, if the library clients are to be built (by default they are not), then LAPACK and GoogleTest will be also required.
 (The library clients: rocsolver-test and rocsolver-bench, provide the infrastructure for testing and benchmarking rocSOLVER.
 For more details on the library clients see the Design Documentation here: :ref:`clients_label`).